dougeby/IntuneDocs/intune-user-help/using-your-macos-device-with-intune.md

 ## Supported versions

-Intune currently supports macOS 10.9 Mavericks and later.
+Intune currently supports OS X El Capitan 10.11 and later for macOS devices.

 ## Enrolling into Intune and installing the Company Portal